CMS-SUS-XPAG/GenLHEfiles/Run2Mechanism/README.md

 #### Features to be added in the future

-- submission with condor (volunteer with condor experience needed)
 - support for running in NLO mode.
 This will require extensive validation.